Hausa architecture

-Hausa architecture is the architecture of the Hausa people of Northern Nigeria.
+Hausa architecture is the architecture of the Hausa people of Northern Nigeria and Niger.
 Hausa architectural forms include mosques, walls, common compounds, and gates.
 Hausa traditional architecture is an integral part of how Hausa people construct a sense of interrelatedness with their physical environment.
-The architectural program used in this society is one disciplined by Isalm and results in a highly organized spatial structure which is used to express features of Hausa culture.
+The architectural program used in this society is one disciplined by Islam and results in a highly organized spatial structure which is used to express features of Hausa culture.

 Environment

 Geology

 The main portion of the Hausaland consists of pre-Cambrian rocks, but turn into tertiary sediments in the east.
 The sites of early settlements were often located around inselbergs due to the minerals in these rocks.
 A large portion of the Hausaland is covered in laterite, which is the most important building material used in Hausa Architecture.